Eric Sono

-Eric Bhamuza "Scara" Sono (born 1937 – died 1964) was a South African soccer player who ignored the apartheid laws prohibiting people of different races from competing with one another.
-He captained the Orlando Pirates and was the father of Jomo Sono and Julius Sono.
-He died in a car crash at age 27, when Jomo was age 8.
+Eric Bhamuza "Scara" Sono (born 1937 – died 1964) was a South African soccer player who captained the Orlando Pirates and was the father of Jomo Sono and Julius Sono.
+He died in a car crash at age 27, when Jomo was age 8..
+Sono is rememberd for ignoring the apartheid laws prohibiting people of different races from competing with one another.